 - Lightly grease a 9-inch cast iron skillet with cooking spray and line with warmed tortillas; set aside.

-- Place beef in a skillet and cook until browned; drain fat.
+- Place beef in a skillet and cook until browned, about 10 minutes; drain fat.

 - Stir in green onions, canned tomatoes, back beans, corn, salt, pepper, and chili powder; set aside.